 Adults can choose to receive medical attention and/or counseling without involving law enforcement.
 Sexual trauma can have lasting effects, so counseling is available to survivors no matter how long ago the assault or abuse happened.
-All services listed below are free and confidential and are available to anyone in Victoria and the surrounding counties.
+All services listed below are free and confidential.

 We have Advocates available to assist individuals who are deaf and/or hearing impaired.
 Our 24-Hour Hotline is a Relay Texas friendly number by dialing 7-1-1 prior to placing your call if needed.
-Survivors may email for assistance to email@example.com and will be responded to quickly during the hours of 6am - 10pm Monday to Friday.
-For 24-hour text chat, contact 361.433.1587 for free, confidential advocacy, information or referrals and crisis intervention.
+Survivors may email for assistance to email@example.com and will be responded to quickly.
+For immediate assistance via text, click the Start Webchat Now button above.

 24 Hour Hotline

-Programs designed to increase knowledge of the dynamics of sexual violence, its causes and consequences, and of services available through the sexual assault program.
-We provide workshops, speaking engagements, and distribution of printed materials.
+We provide workshops, speaking engagements, and distribution of printed materials designed to increase knowledge of the dynamics of sexual violence, its causes and consequences, and of services available through the sexual assault program.
 All of our programs are culturally and developmentally appropriate to the audience present.
-Contact our main office to schedule a program at 361-575-7842.
+To schedule a program contact us at 361-573-4357.

 Advocacy is providing assistance on behalf of a survivor of sexual violence with third parties.
 These could be schools, employers, law enforcement agencies, housing authorities, health care providers, prosecutor offices, Crime Victim’s Compensation (CVC), and more.
 Staff work to orient survivors of sexual violence to their constitutional and statutory rights and assist survivors in securing those rights.
 Advocacy is available during regular business hours on a walk-in or appointment basis.